Licensure & Non-Licensure

 If a person is employed full time in a public school as a teacher-of-record they are required to enroll in a “Residential” program in an accredited, educational preparation program (EPP) in a four year accredited college or university.
 The Residential program in K-6 at Guilford College includes the requirements that Education Studies has for all K-6 candidates.
 Residential candidates already have four-year undergraduate degrees, and must meet the same standards for GPA and testing that all other candidates for licensure are required to meet Teachers are accepted into the program with the approval of their school’s principal and the local superintendent’s office.

-Individuals who hold a bachelor’s degree from a four-year, regionally accredited college or university may complete teaching licenses in any one of of the four licensure tracks.
+Individuals who hold a bachelor’s degree from a four-year, regionally accredited college or university may complete teaching licenses in any one of the three licensure tracks.
 Licensure Only students typically complete the courses listed for an education student’s major.
 In some cases, Licensure Only students may have some courses waived if they have equivalent courses on their transcript and those courses are approved by the Department.
-For Licensure Only in secondary or K-12 comprehensive licensure areas, if the first degree is not in the content area for that license, candidates will have to successfully complete content area requirements.
+For Licensure Only in secondary licensure areas, if the first degree is not in the content area for that license, candidates will have to successfully complete content area requirements.
 This additional coursework may be extensive.
-Decisions about which content area courses are required are decided at the departmental level for each subject area, e.g.. for English Licensure Only, the English department will make recommendations.
+Decisions about which content area courses are required are decided at the departmental level for each subject area, e.g. for English Licensure Only, the English department will make recommendations.
 All decisions about additional coursework or waivers of coursework are individualized based on each student’s academic transcript and North Carolina State Licensure Requirements.

 Licensure Only and Residential students have the same requirements as other licensure candidates.
 Being accepted to Guilford College is not the same as being accepted into a licensure program.
 Students in all licensure programs must meet the same testing and GPA standards, as well as submit recommendations.
 One exemption to passing PRAXIS I that is available to Licensure Only and Residential students is having a GPA of 2.5 or above in their first degree.